-Kennedy Rose comes to Finally Home at only four years old, but she has already had a difficult time with various medical conditions.
-She was born with club feet, a genetic condition that has continued to impact the health of her feet as she has grown, resulting in bouts of lameness.
-She lived in Utah and then Idaho.
+Kennedy Rose came to Finally Home at only four years old with a bit of a rough start.
+She developed club feet when she was younger, a condition that impacted the health of her feet as she grew - although she continued to be a rideable horse during her early years.
+She lived in Idaho and then Utah.
 Her most recent owners were moving to the east coast and could not take her with them.
 As the day of their move loomed, they were running out of options and were considering putting her down.
 When we learned about her, we collaborated with our vets who thought she had a chance for a good life, so we stepped in to help.

-Kennedy has arthritis at such an early age and a medical condition that will require her to have yearly injections, but with good medical care we are hopeful that she can lead a full life.
-She is starting to get used to her new surroundings at the barn and we are working on getting her healthy and assessing her situation.
-She is a sweet and easy going mare and we are starting to see a playful personality come out of her.
+She is starting to get used to her new surroundings at the barn and we are working on managing and assessing her condition, seeking to improve it if possible.
+She is a sweet and easy going mare and we are starting to see a playful personality come through.
 In December she started with trust training and she is catching on with some groundwork.

 As of February 2017, Kennedy has been making great strides in training and we've even started gentle riding.
 She's been great under saddle with no signs of lameness.
 She is settling in and seems to be having fun.
-She's a very tall and she is finally filling out, making progress with her weight.
+She's very tall and is finally filling out.
 She's a great girl.

-July 2017 update: Kennedy has a rough time with lameness in June/July which left her on stall rest for longer than she liked.
+July 2017 update: Kennedy has had a rough time with lameness in June/July which left her on stall rest for longer than she liked.
 With her club feet, her front feet are very sensitive when they get trimmed.
-She came to us barefoot, but once her feet have healed we will most likely need special shoes for her to continue her training.
-Gallery:
+She came to us barefoot, but once her feet have improved we will most likely need special shoes for her to continue training.